Isarm/chess_engine/README.md

 # chess_engine

 This is a chess engine that I am writing.
 It uses bitboards to efficiently calculate positions.
+In the evaluation alpha beta pruning is used, combined with transposition tables and iterative deepening to more efficiently prune the search tree.

 Game logic has been implemented and tested with the PERFT debugging method: https://www.chessprogramming.org/Perft